-- new, additions to and changes in laws and regulations, particularly with regard to taxes, safety and protection of the environment, including climate change legislation and hydraulic fracturing regulations, or the increased regulation of our industry, and their impact on producers and customers served by our systems; - our ability to obtain insurance on commercially reasonable terms, if at all, as well as the adequacy of insurance to cover our losses; - the amount of gas we gather, compress, treat, process, transport, sell and store, or the NGLs we produce, fractionate, transport and store, may be reduced if the pipelines and storage and fractionation facilities to which we deliver the natural gas or NGLs are capacity constrained and cannot, or will not, accept the gas or NGLs; - industry changes, including the impact of consolidations, alternative energy sources, technological advances and changes in competition; and - the amount of collateral we may be required to post from time to time in our transactions, including changes resulting from the Dodd-Frank Wall Street Reform and Consumer Protection Act.
+- security threats such as military campaigns, terrorist attacks and cybersecurity breaches, against, or otherwise impacting, our facilities and systems; - new, additions to and changes in laws and regulations, particularly with regard to taxes, safety and protection of the environment, including climate change legislation, regulation of over the counter derivatives market and entities, and hydraulic fracturing regulations, or the increased regulation of our industry, and their impact on producers and customers served by our systems; - our ability to obtain insurance on commercially reasonable terms, if at all, as well as the adequacy of insurance to cover our losses; - the amount of gas we gather, compress, treat, process, transport, sell and store, or the NGLs we produce, fractionate, transport and store, may be reduced if the pipelines and storage and fractionation facilities to which we deliver the natural gas or NGLs are capacity constrained and cannot, or will not, accept the gas or NGLs; - industry changes, including the impact of consolidations, alternative energy sources, technological advances and changes in competition; - the amount of collateral we may be required to post from time to time in our transactions; and - our ability to execute our asset integrity program to continue the safe and reliable operation of our assets.

-You should read these statements carefully because they discuss our expectations about our future performance, contain projections of our future operating results or our future financial condition, or state other "forward-looking" information.
-Before you invest, you should be aware that the occurrence of any of the events described in "Risk Factors" beginning on page S-10 in this prospectus supplement and on page 6 of the accompanying prospectus and in the "Risk Factors" sections of the documents that are incorporated herein by reference could substantially harm our business, results of operations and financial condition.
+You should read these statements carefully because they discuss our expectations about our future performance, contain projections of our future operating results or our future financial condition, or state other forward-looking information.
+Before you invest, you should be aware that the occurrence of any of the events described in "Risk Factors" beginning on page S-13 in this prospectus supplement and on page 6 of the accompanying prospectus and in the "Risk Factors" sections of the documents that are incorporated herein by reference could substantially harm our business, results of operations and financial condition.
 In light of these risks, uncertainties and assumptions, the events described in the forward-looking statements might not occur or might occur to a different extent or at a different time than we have described.
 We undertake no obligation to publicly update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.